EMS Courses

 Relying on knowledge and techniques from MUS 407, students deepen and refine their compositional craft and understanding of electroacoustic music through a series of guided composition projects.
 Students periodically prepare presentation topics and regularly share completed and in-progress compositions in a master class format.
 Students can expect to complete MUS 409 with a substantive understanding of DAW-based composition and engineering, coupled with knowledge of several supplementary hardware and software tools.

-An introduction to the basic principles and best practices of audio recording and engineering in a recording studio setting, including an overview of the physical properties of sound (acoustics/psychoacoustics), analog and digital audio, microphones types and placement strategies, gain staging, stereo imaging, room acoustics, and common processing techniques such as compression, reverb, and equalization.
-The course is presented as a series of lectures coupled with supervised hands-on recording sessions with live musicians.
+Introduces basic principles and best practices of audio recording and engineering in a professional studio context.
+Topics include an overview of the physical properties of sound (acoustics/psychoacoustics), principles of analog and digital audio, acoustic considerations of rooms and studio design, microphone types and placement strategies, gain staging, stereo imaging and immersive recording techniques, signal processing techniques such as compression, reverb, and equalization, and the art and technology of mixing.
+This course is presented as a series of lectures coupled with supervised hands-on recording sessions with live musicians.

-An advanced practicum in audio recording including studio microphone techniques, classical/concert microphone techniques, recording session management, audio editing, and advanced mixing, production, and mastering techniques.
-The course is presented as a practicum with students recording a variety of instruments and ensembles in the studio, in concert venues, and completing mixing projects of recording sessions, including out-of-classroom recording projects.
+This class is an advanced practicum in audio recording including studio microphone techniques, classical or concert microphone techniques, recording session management, audio editing, and advanced mixing, production, and mastering techniques.
+Students will record a variety of instruments and ensembles in the studio and in concert venues, and they will complete mixing projects of recording sessions.
+Recording outside of class time will be assigned.